You've come to the River

 Starting September 7th Larry Timmerman is teaching Sunday school K-12yr.

 New Saturday Bible Study With Nate Tritch

-Life of Christ Recovery and AA meeting with Bible study (Nate Tritch Leading Bible Study)
+Life with Christ Recovery (Overcoming addictions) with Bible study (Nate Tritch Leading Bible Study)

 Satuday @ 11:30 AM

 Nursery is now excepting your little ones for fun in the nursery while mom and dad commune with God in Sunday service.

 We are looking for two volunteers to help staff the nursery.
 Sign-up sheet each Sunday will be at the back of the sanctuary.

 9am - Bible Study, Sunday School & Youth

 Saturday 2:00 am on kspr-33

 Have you got a minute?